-- major newspaper editorials and articles, as well as news items related to legal matters and law enforcement, in both English and Spanish.
-Look for the main point and supporting arguments; - laws, codes, international treaties and conventions, contracts, and other legal writings, in both English and Spanish;
+major newspaper editorials and articles, as well as news items related to legal matters and law enforcement, in both English and Spanish.
+Look for the main point and supporting arguments;

+- laws, codes, international treaties and conventions, contracts, and other legal writings, in both English and Spanish; - U.S. court documents such as indictments, sentences, probation and police reports, affidavits, etc.;